openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 ### Mode ID

-The short name identifier for deliveries used across MDS is `delivery-robots`.
+The short name identifier for deliveries used across MDS is `delivery-robots`. _To be `delivery` in the next breaking release._

 [Top][toc]